 The price range of hiking belts is very wide – from as low as $5 for cheap, generic synthetic belts to $100 and above for high-quality all-leather belts embossed with the logo/name of a premium brand.
 Let’s get back to the data from our review.

-The cheapest belt is the Thomas Bates Hiker, whose official price (MSRP) of $17 is a small fraction of the price of the most expensive design – the Fjallraven Singi 4cm Belt.
-It will cost you exactly $80 or less if on a sale.
+The cheapest belt is the Thomas Bates Hiker, whose official price (MSRP) of $19 is a small fraction of the price of the most expensive design – the Bullhide Belts Eastwood.
+It will cost you exactly $75 or less if on a sale.
 The price is not low by any means but we consider it a fair price for a good, versatile belt crafted from 100% premium leather.
+An interesting mid-priced option is the Fjallraven Abisko Midsummer offered for $35.
 If not familiar with the brand Fjallraven (it’s rather Fjällräven), it comes from Sweden.
-The manufacturer (with the same name as the brand) is a Swedish outdoor clothing and equipment company famous for making functional and eco-friendly outdoor gear.
-They use premium materials and make no compromise with the quality, hence the higher price.
+The company with the same name as the brand is a Swedish outdoor clothing and equipment manufacturer known for producing functional and eco-friendly outdoor gear.
+They use premium materials and never compromise on quality, which is reflected in the price of their products being sometimes higher.

-The average price is a bit less than $36, while the median price is $30.
-Of course, there’s a sound reason behind the disparity between the average and median prices as the former is inflated by the $80 the Fjallraven Singi costs.
-Without this outlier, the average would be approximately $32, which is very close to the median price of the twelve belts discussed.
-Two-thirds of the belts cost between $28 and $39 including the top-rated Arc’teryx Conveyor ($39), the best lightweight GRIP6 Horizon Granite ($39), and our top choice for functionality – Patagonia Tech Web ($29).
+The average price is a bit more than $40, while the median price is $35 (both are priced about $5 higher compared to less than two years ago).
+Of course, there’s a sound reason behind the disparity between the average and median prices as the former is inflated by the $75 the Bullhide Belts Eastwood costs.
+Without this outlier, the average would be approximately $38, which is much closer to the median price of the 15 belts discussed.
+More than half of the belts cost between $30 and $44 including the best lightweight GRIP6 Horizon Gunmetal ($44), and our top choice for functionality – Patagonia Tech Web ($35).
+The Groove Life Groove Belt, which is currently rated as the top choice, comes in as the second most expensive belt on the list at $65.

 Graph 5: Hiking belts price comparison (US dollars)